Lastcraft484/Wave-Spotify-Theme/README.md

 ### Help My sidebars are gone
 Side bars are hidden by default, hover over the edge to reveal them. this can be changed in `user.css`.

+### Wallpaper
+I included the wallpaper I used for the colors.